se-edu/se-book/common/definitions.md

 <div id="def-coupling">

-**Coupling**: The degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between module.
+**Coupling**: The degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.

 </div>